ajraczkowski/static-web-apps-image/README.md

 This builds a slimmer version of the `mcr.microsoft.com/appsvc/staticappsclient:stable` image which is needed for Azure static web app deployments.
 The official image is >2GB in size.

-This builds an image using `stretch-slim` as a base and copies over the Oryx build files from the official image.
+This builds an image using `bullseye-slim` as a base and copies over the Oryx build files from the official image.
 The resulting image is <300MB in size and is published to ghcr.io.
 The resulting image will download approximately 30s faster when executing on a GitHub action, thus saving GitHub action minutes and reducing bandwidth/compute costs in deploying.

 This image is consumed by the [`ajraczkowski/static-web-apps-deploy`](https://github.com/ajraczkowski/static-web-apps-deploy), which is a fork of [`Azure/static-web-apps-deploy`](https://github.com/Azure/static-web-apps-deploy) with the change to use this slim image. `ajraczkowski/static-web-apps-deploy` is intended to be a drop-in replacement for the `Azure/static-web-apps-deploy` for simple, static file deployments.